Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Introduction

 \section{Introduction}

-In real-life machine learning applications, it is relatively easy and cheap to obtain large amounts of unlabelled data, while the number of labelled data examples is usually small due to the high cost of annotating them with true labels.
+In real-life machine learning applications, it is relatively easy and inexpensive to obtain large amounts of unlabelled data, while the number of labelled data examples is usually small due to the high cost of annotating them with true labels.
 In light of this, semi-supervised learning (SSL) has come to the fore \citep{books/mit/06/CSZ2006,zhu2008semi,van2020survey}.
 SSL makes use of the abundant unlabelled data to augment the performance of learning tasks with few labelled data examples.
 This has been shown to outperform supervised and unsupervised learning under certain conditions.
 For example, in a classification problem, the correlation between the additional unlabelled data and the labelled data may help to enhance the accuracy of classifiers.
 Among the plethora of SSL methods, pseudo-labelling \citep{lee2013pseudo} has been observed to be a simple and efficient way to improve the generalization performance empirically.
 In this paper, we consider the problem of pseudo-labelling a subset of the unlabelled data at each iteration based on the previous output parameter and then refining the model progressively, but we are interested in analysing this procedure theoretically.
 Our goal in this paper is to understand the impact of pseudo-labelling on the generalization error.

 A learning algorithm can be viewed as a randomized map from the training dataset to the output model parameter.
 The output is highly data-dependent and may suffer from overfitting to the given dataset.
-In statistical learning theory, the \emph{generalization error} is defined as the expected gap between the test and training losses, and is used to measure the extent to which the algorithms overfit to the training data.
-In SSL problems, the unlabelled data are expected to improve the generalization performance in a certain manner and thus, it is worthwhile to investigate the behaviour theoretically.
-In this paper, we leverage results in \citet{bu2020tightening, wu2020information} to derive an information-theoretic generalization error bound at each iteration for iterative SSL.
+In statistical learning theory, the \emph{generalization error (gen-error)}, or generalization bias, is defined as the expected gap between the test and training losses, and is used to measure the extent to which the algorithms overfit to the training data \citep{russo2016controlling,xu2017information,kawaguchi2017generalization}.
+In SSL problems, the unlabelled data are expected to improve the generalization performance in a certain manner and thus, it is a worthy endeavor to investigate the behaviour theoretically.
+Although there exist many works studying the gen-error for supervised learning problems, the gen-error of SSL algorithms is yet to be explored.